ruigoncalves96/ruigoncalves96/README.md

 Now, I’m embracing this new chapter with curiosity and persistence — always eager to learn more, face new challenges, and grow as a developer. 🚀

-💻 Passionate about programming and new challenges.
+💻 Diving into programming and new challenges.
 🚀 Always learning, always growing.
 🎧 Former **Audio Engineer in Broadcast** turned developer.